 Talking about your struggles in high school and how you overcame them can also be an important part of your essay.
 In addition, your essay should also discuss any interruptions, withdrawals, or discrepancies.
 Each application receives multiple holistic reviews.
 We consider college work, grades, course distribution, and your high school record.
 Typically, transfer applications with junior standing (55 transferable credit hours) are given priority and high school work will have less of an emphasis during the evaluation.

 FACT: All students, including those who transfer to the U-M from other schools, may apply for and receive federal, state, and institutional financial aid.
-Like all incoming students, transfer students must apply for aid by completing a Free Application for Federal Student Aid (FAFSA) and a CSS/Financial Aid PROFILE application.
-Click here for more information about how to apply for financial aid.
+Like all incoming students, transfer students must apply for aid by completing a Free Application for Federal Student Aid (FAFSA) and a CSS Profile application.
+Visit the Office of Financial Aid's website for more information about how to apply for financial aid.

-FACT: For Fall 2019, we received 1,500 transfer applications from community college students.
-Of those, about 650 were admitted.
+FACT: For fall 2020, we received 1,200 transfer applications from community college students.
+Of those, about 550 were admitted.